survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 The other way is to set `context` field as this gives a similar effect and affects the way entry points and loaders are resolved.
 It doesn't have an impact on the output, though, and you still need to use an absolute path or `/` there.

-Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* still work as the assumption is that they have been compiled in such way that they work out of the box.
+Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* still work as the assumption is that they have been compiled in such a way that they work out of the box.
 If they don't, then you have to apply techniques covered in the *Consuming Packages* chapter.

 T> `include`/`exclude` is handy with *node_modules* as webpack processes and traverses the installed packages by default when you import JavaScript files to your project.
 Therefore you need to configure it to avoid that behavior.
 Other file types don't suffer from this issue.